rsdoiel/antenna/north_america.md

 ---

-## Trump Justice Department says it has fired employees involved in prosecutions of the president
+## Trump Justice Department says it has fired employees involved in prosecutions of president

 date: 2025-01-28, from: VOA News USA